Make-UpWorkClub/StudyNotes/en-US/notes/english/cegep3/Annihilation.md

 ### Refraction

+- Lena means light
 - The Shimmer refracts electromagnetic wave and DNA like a prism
 - Motif: glass of water
 	- Refracts light like the Shimmer
 - Motif: Lena is a liar
+	- => light is deceptive
 - Cell division as mirror of self
+- Mirror of self reflects every action
+	- Mechanistic materialism

+## Characters

+### Cassie Sheppard

+- Geomorphologist
+- "Died" when daughter died of Leukaemia
+	- => death is inevitable even if immortal
+- Acts as the voice of reason in the group
+- Dies first

+### Anya Thorensen

+- Paramedic
+- Sober/addict => self-destruction
+- Situational irony: ties others up with bandage
+- Falls apart physically & emotionally

+### Josie Radek

+- Physicist
+- Self-harms
+- Turns into a tree

+### Dr Ventress

+- Psychologist
+- Has cancer
+- Explodes into light